scoskey/scoskey.github.io/vitae.md

 **Fields Ontario postdoctoral fellow**
 *The Fields Institute and York University*, 2010&ndash;2012
 Supervised by Ilijas Farah.
-Participated in Fields Institute thematic program on asymptotic geometric analysis.

 **Postdoctoral fellow**
 *Max Planck Institut f&uuml;r Mathematik*, Summer 2009
 Supervised by Peter Koepke (informally).
-Collaborated with the set theory workgroup at the Universität Bonn.

 **Visiting assistant professor** (postdoc)
 *The Graduate Center of The City University of New York*, 2008&ndash;2010